IDIL: Training through and for research

 Will they take the same courses as students enrolled in traditional master’s programs?

-Yes, these master’s programs will be integrated into existing degree tracks, which means that the relevant courses will need to be taught in English or at least in a bilingual format.
+M.S: Yes, these master’s programs will be integrated into existing degree tracks, which means that the relevant courses will need to be taught in English or at least in a bilingual format.

 A.F-C: Schedules can be really puzzling.
 It is not about disturbing the existing, but about sharing it with IDIL students.
 If the professor in charge do not want or cannot assure the conversion of his course in English, he will be accompanied in the translation, funding has been planned to this purpose.

 M.S: There are eight: ecology, health biology, agricultural sciences, chemistry, political science, management, modeling, and geology-hydrology.
 These are just the first ones.
-The program is scheduled to last eight years and allows us to offer up to 30 tracks.
+The program is scheduled to last eight years and allows us to offer up to 30 programs.
 The engineering track operates under the same laboratory immersion model but is intended for students enrolled at the School of Chemistry, the Institut-Agro, and Polytech.
 It is, in fact, already foreshadowed in the Research, which launched in 2021.

 A.F-C: It is worth mentioning that IDIL programs gathers pre-existing master tracks from different departments of the university of Montpellier.
 IDIL project will also stimulate exchanges between those departments.

-What is the ideal student for this master’s program?
+Who is the ideal student for this master’s program?

 A.F-C: IDIL’s students must also appreciate teamwork.
 They do have, even if accompanied, to be real actors of their training.